asgerrud/gavepapir/README.md

 # Gavepapir 🎁

-A website that calculates the amount of paper you need to wrap your gift
+A website that calculates the amount of paper you need to wrap your rectangular gifts

 ### Live version